7 Intro to Game Theory

 Things to note:

-• The above game is two-person zero-sum game because the sum of the payoffs to the kicker and the goalie is always zero.
-This is because the money is transferred from one player to the other (no money comes from outside).
+- The above game is a two-person zero-sum game because the sum of the payoffs to the kicker and the goalie is always zero.
+This is because the money is transferred from one player (the loser) to another (the winner).
+No money comes from outside).

 7.3.1 Simplified Notation